ejricha/presentations/cmake/simple_examples.md

 * `INTERFACE` produces dotted lines

 Note:
 Clearly, CMake doesn't really care about whitespace.
-My recommendation is to put things on a single line, unless you are specifying more than one link type
+My recommendation is to put things on a single line, unless you are specifying more than one link type.